highly-attractive-people/ConfigurationManager/packages/lib/README.md

 ### build

+`conman.build()`
-`conman.build()` builds the configuration object by calling the `build` function from all the added sources and returns promise the resolves when the build is completed and schedules a new build base on the `ttl` option.
+Build the sources added by the `addSource` method in order from all the added sources and returns promise the resolves when the build is completed and schedules a new build base on the `ttl` option.
 If `ttl` is `0` a new built is NOT schedule.

 If `useFile` option is true, it will try to read a cache file and write the new config to the cache file.
 The cache file has the following format: